TareqK/Compiler-Construction-Course/Notes/introduction.markdown

 A Very important aspect of a program is to be readable.
 This began with high-level languages.
-A Programming Language must provide *abstraction* as
+A Programming Language must provide *abstraction* as in :

--Data Abstraction : Which means giving variables and such names.
+1. Data Abstraction : Which means giving variables and such names.

    - Simple : such as "integer" or "int" or "char"
    - Structured : such as arrays or strings

-- Control Abstraction : Which means clarifying operations.
+2. Control Abstraction : Which means clarifying operations.

    - Simple : Such as the Assignment Statement "=" or ":"
    - Structured : which is divided to a group of instruction or assignment statements Such as "if/else","for", "while", Block statements.

 For a  more precise and complete definition of programming languages, instead of a variable definition, A Programming language can be divided into 2 parts: